 So how do you figure out what to say?

 Do you read a script?
-Do you talk yourself through it and write it down?
-Do you pick a theme and then make it up on the go?
+Maybe talk yourself through it and write it down?
+Should you pick a theme and then make it up on the go?

 Any of those are good options if you have the right intention.